wei-hsuan-cheng/mujoco_ros2_control/doc/mujoco_ros2_control.md

   - [`ros2_control`](https://github.com/ros-controls/ros2_control) controllers powered by `MujocoSystem`.
   - Standard ROS topics/services.

-Because the MuJoCo integration is implemented as a `SystemInterface` plugin, the examples do not need to care about MuJoCo internals:
+Because the MuJoCo integration is implemented as a [`ros2_control SystemInterface`](https://github.com/ros-controls/ros2_control/blob/master/hardware_interface/include/hardware_interface/system_interface.hpp) plugin, the examples do not need to care about MuJoCo internals:

 - They only see a [`ros2_control`](https://github.com/ros-controls/ros2_control)‑compatible robot with joints and sensors.
 - Real‑time physics and timing are handled by `mujoco_ros2_control_node` + `MujocoRos2Control`.